Danijel-Enoch/OctoBot-Tentacles/profiles/volume_booster/README.md

 ### Configuration Tips
 - Start with smaller volume targets
-- Use wider price offsets for limit orders in volatile markets
-- Adjust frequency based on market conditions
+- Adjust frequency based on market conditions and exchange limits
 - Monitor performance and optimize parameters
+- Market orders execute immediately for faster volume generation

 ## Support
 For issues or questions about the Volume Booster profile: